 Skip to content

-At the time of writing, ReOxide is still highly experimental and only Linux is supported.
-It is distributed as a pip package, containing the necessary binaries and Python server.
-If you want to install the package for the current user, you can use pipx:
+We still consider ReOxide highly experimental and only support Linux at the moment.
+We distribute it as a pip package, containing the binaries and Python server.
+If you want to install the package for the current user, you can use for example pipx:

 sh